My Macro Story

 I used my old KR-32, with all the major updates to KR-39, for quite some time, but it was getting a bit long in the tooth and there was nothing i could do to modify it further, so I purchased another well known brand of diffuser made here in Oz, rather than radically re-designing mine.
 It was a very popular unit in the marketplace, and still is.
 I used it over the next month and decided it just wasn't doing it for me.
 The main failing for me was the fact that it wrapped around the lens, which creates a 'Fake Pupil' effect in spider and frogs reflective eyes, and secondly, I couldn't get into places like I used to be able to with my old KR-32, so that was it.
 I sold it!

-As I felt I had no other choice, all the others were so similar in design, I decided to redesign the old KR-39 to this totally new model, using the same basic shape as the KR-39, but now renamed the KR-60.
+As I felt I had no other choice, all the others were so similar in design, I decided to redesign the old KR-39 to this totally new model using the same basic shape as the KR-39, but now renamed the KR-60 Macro Diffuser, and using all new materials.
 Initially, this was the only model I was going to make.
-A situation developed, and some baseless accusations were forthcoming, so a decision was made to make not just the one model diffuser but three different models, called the KR-30, KR-60, and the KR-90, to reflect the lens size they were designed for.
-Design improvements have been made along the way to this latest model design, of which I am very proud.

-To date, this venture has been very successful.
-Thank you all!
+Twelve months down the track, 1-12-23, and to date, this venture has been very successful.